ManolisFrag/Manolis-Fragkiadakis/README.md

 - Lecturer: Information Visualization and the Humanities (2020)
 - Teaching assistant: Hacking the Humanities (2019)
-- Teaching assistant: Information Visualization and the Humanities (2019)
-- Teaching assistant: Information Visualization and the Humanities (2018)
+- Teaching assistant: Information Visualization and the Humanities (2018 - 2019)

 ## Academic history